 Below, you will find a list of the most famous Luberon villages.
 On our Provence tours, we'll make sure you know which ones are worth visiting on and off the beaten path.
 We'll also explain how to avoid the tourist traps.
-We usually plan a full day in Luberon for people spending at least a week in Provence.
+We usually plan a full day in Luberon for people spending at least 10 days between Provence and the Riviera.

 Luberon Landscapes - ©Benoit Dignac - ADT Vaucluse

 Situated on a hilltop, Roussillon became a protected village in 1943, so it hasn't been tainted by modern development.
 The distinctive feature of the town is its red color due to the deep ochres used to build the houses.
 Roussillon feels warm and welcoming.
 The Sentier des Ochres (The Ocre Trail) will take you on a journey through the different shades of red.
 Roussillon is also a departing point for the hot air balloon rides in the Luberon.

 Gordes is considered one of the most beautiful villages in France.
 Perched on a hilltop and nestled into the rock with the Renaissance castle of Gordes at its very center, this village has born witness to the region's past of glory and sufferings.
 Gordes is a popular tourist attraction because of its extraordinary location, history and renowned expensive restaurants and hotels.
 Therefore, we are somehow reluctant to include it in your daily suggested itineraries, but we will tell you where to take the best picture of the town.
 We also take you to several other picturesque hilltop towns in the area which are far less crowded.